Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 \subsection{Data}

-We conducted our study on a convenience sample of projects from the Apache Software Foundation\footnote{http://www.apache.org}.
-Apache projects must have reached a certain level of maturity in order to be considered as a top-level project.
+We conducted our study on projects from the Apache Software Foundation.\footnote{http://www.apache.org} Apache projects must have reached a certain level of maturity in order to be considered as a top-level project.
 Especially the use of Jira as issue tracking system is highly recommended and followed by most Apache projects.
-Additionally, Bissyand\'{e}\etal~\cite{Bissyande2013} found that "Apache developers are meticulous in their efforts to insert bug references in the change logs of the commits".
-This is an important property for the projects under consideration because it removes the need for link recovery and we can safely assume that links from commits to issues are available in the data.
-Yatish\etal~\cite{Yatish2019} also used a convenience sample of Apache projects for the same reason.
+Additionally, \cite{Bissyande2013} found that ``Apache developers are meticulous in their efforts to insert bug references in the change logs of the commits''.
+This is an important property for the projects under consideration because it removes the need for link recovery and we can safely assume that links from commits to issues are available in the data. \cite{Yatish2019} also used a convenience sample of Apache projects for the same reason.
+A similar reasoning was also used for studies other than defect prediction, e.g., by \cite{DiPenta2020}.
 To further ensure the maturity of projects, we used the criteria listed in Table~\ref{tbl:project_selection_criteria}.
 In addition, we had a soft criterion that we focused on projects with less than 10.000 commits on the main development branch.
 The reason for this is the very high demand on the resources for the collection of the metric data for every commit in the Git repository.\footnote{While this criterion is irrelevant for the evaluation of the defect labeling, we selected the projects also with the goal to provide a new defect prediction data set.} Please note that the total number of commits can still be larger than 10.000 commits, because of we collect the data for all branches.

 Table \ref{tbl:projects} lists the 38 projects for which we collected data, including the versions of the 398 releases for which we collected release-level data.
 The releases were determined using the project homepages.
 For each release, we looked up the commit of the release in the Git repository.
 For most releases, there was a related tag in the Git repository.
 If this was not the case, we manually analyzed the commit history to determine the release commit, using the information we found on the project homepage, as well as related tags and branches.